Turkish Pistachio and Apricot Bread

 My parents were trying to get this antique glass business off the ground, so Dad and I would hit the road VERY early (for a teenager that is) and plan our trek up one street and down the other in search of the elusive Yard Sale sign.
 Estate sales?
 JACKPOT!
 Multi family?
 BINGO!
 Man, those were fun times.

-When the yard sale season was over, we were watching cooking shows and being inspired by chefs like Martin Yan of Yan Can Cook.
+When the yard sale season was over, we were watching cooking shows.
+We were inspired by chefs like Martin Yan of Yan Can Cook.
 So can you! *giggle* I got the opportunity to see him in action and meet him a few years ago at the Washington Wine and Food Festival.
 I was like a kid in a candy store!!
 He’s LEGENDARY!

 Then there was Jacques and Julia, Natalie Dupree, Lydia Bastianich (whom I’ve enjoyed watching on MasterChef), Jeff Smith of Frugal Gourmet, and Sara Moulton.
 Dad and I would get so tickled when she would say turkey lurky.
 Oh those are fond memories.